 She is an expert at making the most incredible tasting cheesecake and if you haven’t checked out our Layered Pumpkin Cheesecake video, you need to!
 It had over 90,000 views in the first 2 days on Facebook.

-- The first trick for the most silky smooth and yet fluffy texture is to bring the cream cheese and eggs up to room temperature.
+Bring the cream cheese, sour cream and eggs to room temperature.
 This is one of the three really important steps to ensure a beautiful texture.

 - One last thing, using expresso will help to give this Caramel Macchiato Cheesecake the most powerful coffee flavor.